Vegetable Seeds: Which to Sow Outdoors vs. Indoors?

 • Carrots

-And then there is another group of veggies that only do moderately well with transplanting, so direct sowing is recommended if possible:
+And then there is another group of veggies that only do moderately well with transplanting, so direct sowing is recommended where possible:

-If transplanting is the preferred method for growing these veggies in your garden nonetheless – for reasons I’ll get to below – you’ll have greater success if you use biodegradable pots for starting your seeds.
+If you do need to transplant, you’ll have greater success if you use biodegradable pots for starting your seeds.

 However, transplanting in biodegradable pots will only work if you live in a climate where the biodegradable pot will actually break down.